 Marquette, Michigan Arrival.
 Friday Night

-You have made it!
-Whether you are traveling a long ways from downstate or just across state lines, your journey begins here.
-If you are looking to grab a bite after check in, here are some options
+You made it!
+Whether you are traveling a long ways from downstate or just across state lines, your UP experience begins now.
+If you are looking to grab a bite after you check in, here are some great local options

 - DELFT – The DELFT serves up excellent American Fare meals in a converted movie theater right in the heart of downtown.
 The casual upscale ambiance, makes this place a gem.
 They also run a movie, or program on the giant projector in the middle of the restaurant.

 - The Vierling – A classic joint located in downtown Marquette, The Vierling is one of Marquette’s oldest and established restaurants on the block.
 The Vierling also operates as a brewery and brews all of their beer on site.